The Arctic explorers locked down in a tiny hut in Norway's Svalbard archipelago

 Disappointment aside, the pair, who've written a book about their experiences, are determined to make the best of the situation they now find themselves in, and have opted to remain in Basembu until September in order to continue their work.

-"We had a goal when we left and we're going to continue that," says Strom, explaining they were offered a pick up via snowmobile in July, but decided against it.
+"We had a goal when we left and we're going to continue that," says Strom.

 "We feel more useful here than back home.
 But it's hard, because we're not with our family and friends."